timescale/docker-dbt/README.md

 # `popsql/dbt` docker images

-This repo contains the Docker images we use for dbt.
+This repo contains the code for generating our dbt Docker images, which are located on the GitHub container registry.

 Based off of the official python image, we then add: